-Do you ever get dizzy during working out?
-Lightheadedness is nothing to ignore!
-We chatted with Miraval’s fitness supervisor Pam Trudeau, ACE, AFAA, PMA-CPT, to find some common reasons many of us experience a little lightheadedness during our exercise.
+Do you ever get dizzy during your workout?
+Don’t ignore it!
+There are things you can do to avoid getting lightheaded while exercising.
+We chatted with Miraval’s fitness supervisor Pam Trudeau, ACE, AFAA, PMA-CPT, to find some common reasons many of us experience a little lightheadedness during a workout.

-Note, if you are feeling dizzy during working out, first and foremost make an appointment with your doctor.
-There could be underlying health reasons causing you to feel faint.
+Note: If you are feeling dizzy while working out, make an appointment with your doctor.
+There could be underlying issues causing you to feel faint.
 Feeling dizzy during any activity or inactivity is not normal and should be brought to your doctor’s attention immediately.

-During your exercise if that feeling of lightheadedness strikes, Pam urges you to “stop exercising, find a cool spot, if exercising outdoors find some shade, and sit down.”
-While you take a breather and some sips of water, ask yourself the following three questions:
+While you take a breather and maybe some sips of water, ask yourself the following three questions:

 Am I properly fueled?

-There’s no way around it, for our bodies to function well we need to hydrate, hydrate, hydrate!
+There’s no way around it.
+For our bodies to function well, we need to hydrate, hydrate, hydrate!
 “Dehydration can lead to low blood pressure, lightheadedness, even fainting,” warns Pam.
-“If you begin your workout slightly dehydrated, then add to that loss of fluids through sweating, you very well could experience lightheadedness during exercise.”
-Pam suggests sipping 4-6 ounces every 10-12 minutes as a good rule of thumb during your workout.
+“If you begin your workout slightly dehydrated, then add to that the loss of fluids through sweating, you very well could experience lightheadedness.”

 Am I breathing?

-“Sometimes we have a tendency to hold our breath or use a rapid shallow breath during exercise,” explains Pam, “and any of these can lead to feeling lightheaded.
+“Sometimes we have a tendency to hold our breath or use a rapid, shallow breaths during exercise,” explains Pam, “and any of these can lead to feeling lightheaded.
 A simple tool we use often here at Miraval is a synchronized breath with your steps during walking or running.
-In for 4, out for 4… Inhale, Inhale, Inhale, Inhale – Exhale, Exhale, Exhale, Exhale in sync with your steps.”
+In for 4, out for 4.
+Inhale, Inhale, Inhale, Inhale – Exhale, Exhale, Exhale, Exhale in sync with your steps.”

-Pam also warns to “Immediately seek medical attention if you feel pain in your chest, arms, jaw, or lungs.
-Before resuming exercising seek medical attention to rule out an underlying health issue such as heart disease or a lung illness.”
+Pam also warns, “Immediately seek medical attention if you feel pain in your chest, arms, jaw, or lungs.
+Before resuming exercising, seek medical attention to rule out an underlying health issues such as heart disease or a lung illness.”